 Budgeting for home ownership

-Owning your own home is what we have all been told is the American Dream.
+Owning a home is what we have all been told is the American Dream.
 It brings to mind a picture of a neatly manicured lawn, flower beds in bloom and a white picket fence.
 But what many first time home buyers forget is that you will no longer have a landlord to call when something breaks or needs to be repainted.
 In addition to paying your mortgage each month, there are other costs that you need to consider when budgeting for home ownership.

 What do home buyers need to budget for?

-Utility costs are an often overlooked item that can catch a new home buyer unawares.
+Utility costs are an often overlooked item that can catch a new home buyer unprepared.
 It’s more expensive to heat and cool an entire home than it is for an apartment and you may not be used to budgeting for additional utilities such as cable and water.

-Repairs are inevitable when you are a home owner.
-Whether it’s the dishwasher that decides not to wash, the toilet that won’t flush or the roof that starts to leak, at some point you are going to have to make repairs to your home, even if you buy a brand new one.
+Repairs are inevitable when you are a homeowner.
+Whether it’s the dishwasher that decides not to wash, the toilet that won’t flush, or the roof that starts to leak, at some point you are going to have to make repairs to your home, even if you buy a brand new one.
 Having a nest egg for repairs is always a good idea and can keep an unexpected repair from wreaking havoc with your monthly budget.